vjammi/datastructures/src/main/java/ds/patterns/trees/readme.md

 Reference: https://www.geeksforgeeks.org/relationship-number-nodes-height-binary-tree/

+Note: Height of a binary tree is the max depth of a tree or the longest path to the left node.

 #### Takeaway
 - We like to keep the height of the tree as mimimal as we can
 - If it is a perfect binary tree then the runtime to reach a node will be the height of the binary tree.